TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Experiments

 \begin{question} Can TimeRewarder identify suboptimal behavior in rollout trajectories? \end{question}

-Reward models trained on demonstrations of only successful behaviors inevitably face out-of-distribution transitions during RL exploration, where they may misinterpret them by either overestimating failures or undervaluing successes.
-We select one representative successful (\texttt{traj1}) and one failed (\texttt{traj12}) trajectory from two tasks, and visualize the progress estimates of \ours against three baselines in Figure~\ref{fig:rewardvis}.
+Reward models trained only on successful demonstrations inevitably face out-of-distribution transitions during RL exploration, where they may misinterpret them by either overestimating failures or undervaluing successes.
+We select one representative successful (\texttt{traj1}) and one failed (\texttt{traj2}) trajectory from two tasks, and visualize the progress estimates of \ours against baselines in Figure~\ref{fig:rewardvis}.

-In the \textit{basketball} task, where \texttt{traj2} grasps but never lifts the ball, VIP ignores partial progress and PROGRESSOR saturates after grasping, while \ours cleanly captures half-success and then separates completion from failure.
-In the \textit{window-open} task, where \texttt{traj2} mimicks opening motions midair without contacting the handle, VIP is misled by visual similarity and PROGRESSOR gives spurious early spikes which can mislead exploration, whereas \ours increases values only upon meaningful interaction.
+In the \textit{basketball} task, where \texttt{traj2} grasps but never lifts the ball, VIP ignores partial progress and PROGRESSOR saturates after grasping, while Rank2Reward and \ours cleanly capture half-success and then separates completion from failure.
+In the \textit{window-open} task, where \texttt{traj2} mimics opening motions midair without contacting the handle, VIP and Rank2Reward are misled by visual similarity, PROGRESSOR gives spurious early spikes which can mislead exploration, whereas \ours increases values only upon meaningful interaction.
 Rank2Reward, limited to pairwise orderings, fails to produce consistent distinctions.
 These comparative results demonstrate \ours's unique capacity for temporally coherent and causally grounded feedback under distribution shift—significantly outperforming previous methods in distinguishing productive from unproductive behaviors.